 I’d suggest staying at Valentia Corretgería as it’s highly rated and conveniently situated near the Christmas market.

-A city tour of Valencia is an excellent way to delve into the city’s rich history and cultural tapestry.
+A city tour of Valencia is an excellent way to learn about the city’s history and cultural tapestry.
 With its iconic City of Arts and Sciences, ancient cathedrals and modern flair, Valencia warrants a visit any time of the year.

 I recommend this city tour of Valencia, as it’s an incredibly unique experience.
 You get a tour of the Old Town, followed by tapas and wine in a historic 11th-century monument.